 "How long does microblading last?"

-After the initial procedure and follow up, most people find their tattoos to last about 12 to 18 months.
-Depending on the client's skin type, some tattoos might last as long as 2 years or as little as 1 year.
-It is recommended to get color boosts every 1-2 years for maintenance.
-For returning customers, I offer a discount.
+After both the initial session and first touch up, most people find their microblading to last around 12 to 18 months.
+Depending on the client's skin type, some tattoos might last as long as 2 years or as little as 9 months.
+We recommend an annual touch up for maintenance.

 "How is microblading different than a regular tattoo?"

 Microblading is a manual form of cosmetic tattooing, also referred to as micropigmentation.
 Unlike body art, the procedure uses only a small amount of pigment, causing the tattoo to fade much faster.
 Rather than a tattoo machine, microblading is performed with a hand tool made up of several small needles.
 This tool is sterile and disposed of after each client.

 Most people are!
 Those who are not are the following: pregnant or nursing, allergic to anesthetics or certain metals, diabetic, epileptic, undergoing chemotherapy, have rosacea, currently on Accutane, certain thyroid medications, some steroids or blood thinners, and those who are prone to keloids and heavy scarring.
 If you experience one of the above, please still reach out to see if you are a candidate, as many of these things are not total deterrents, but things to be cautious about.

 Ombré brows are tattooed eyebrows using a soft shading technique.
 If you have momre oily skin, ombré is a great option for you, as the pigment will hold better than with microblading.
 A combination of both microblading and soft shading can be used to create an even more realistic and natural look.